 We often think of the whole-class lecture, in which the teacher shares verbal and visual information, as the prototypical teacher-centered learning environment.
 In student-centered learning, a variety of approaches are possible, including student investigation, information seeking, project development, experimentation and independent study.
-There is increasing evidence that student-centered approaches to learning promote the development of critical problem solving and critical thinking skills more than teacher-centered approaches to learning (American Psychological Association, 1993).

-Technological tools provide many key ways to support student-centered learning approaches because they allow students to investigate, experiment, seek information and do other student-centered activities more efficiently.
+There is increasing evidence that student-centered approaches to learning promote the development of critical problem solving and critical thinking skills more than teacher-centered approaches to learning (American Psychological Association, 1997).
+Technological tools provide many key ways to support student-centered learning approaches because they allow students to create, experiment, seek information and do other student-centered activities more efficiently.
 According to constructivist theory, knowledge cannot be easily transmitted from teacher to student, and the prototypical model of teacher-centered learning - the lecture - won't be very effective.
-Instead, students must build their own knowledge structures.
+Instead, students must build their own knowledge structures through experience.
 The key to constructivism and student-centered learning is that students are involved in meaningful experiences, and they try to make sense of these experiences by reflecting upon and explaining them.
-Meaningful experiences can range from field trips, to scientific experiments, to problem investigations.
-In constructivist theory, students can also build knowledge as part of a social experience as they interact with fellow students, the teacher, or others who are more knowledgeable (Vygotsky, 1980).
+Meaningful experiences can range from class projects, to field trips, to scientific experiments, to problem investigations.
+In constructivist theory, students can also build knowledge as part of a social experience as they interact with fellow students, the teacher, or others who are more knowledgeable during a meaningful learning experience (Vygotsky, 1980).
+Active Learning One type of learning that fits well within constructivism and student-centered learning is active learning.
+Active learning means that students are mentally and/or physically active while learning.
+Mentally active learning means that students are meaningfully engaged with learning materials, and physically active learning means that students are physically moving during learning activities (McGowan et al., 2021; Nguyen et al., 2020).
+Active learning can be used to involve students in the kind of meaningful learning experiences that are recommended according to constructivist theory.
+When students are engaged in meaningful experiences, they are mentally active as they try to make sense of and reflect upon them.
+We'll share more about active learning in Chapter six, along with a variety of technologies teachers can use to support active learning.
+CHAPTER TWO 21st Century Skills and ISTE NETS Standards Sample Book

-CHAPTER TWO

-21st Century Skills and ISTE NETS Standards

-"Teaching in the Internet age means we must teach tomorrow's skills today."
+"Teaching in the Internet age means we must teach tomorrow's skills today." -Jennifer Fleming CHAPTER OBJECTIVES AFTER READING THIS CHAPTER, YOU WILL BE ABLE TO:

--Jennifer Fleming

-- Describe the 21st century skills framework and the ISTE national educational technology standards - Identify the core subjects and themes covered as part of the 21stcentury skills framework - Explain the main types of skills within the learning and innovation area of the 21st century skills framework and the related ISTE national educational technology standards - Explain the main types of skills within the information, media and technology area of the 21st century skills framework and the related ISTE national educational technology standards - Explain the main types of skills within the life and career skills area of the 21st century skills framework and the related ISTE national educational technology standards - Choose learning methods that meet ISTE national educational technology standards
+- Describe the 21st century learning framework and ISTE standards - Identify the core subjects and themes covered as part of the 21st century learning framework - Explain the main types of skills within the learning and innovation area of the 21st century learning framework and the related ISTE standards - Explain the main types of skills within the information, media and technology area of the 21st century learning framework and the related ISTE standards - Explain the main types of skills within the life and career skills area of the 21st century learning framework and the related ISTE standards - Choose learning methods that match ISTE standards CHAPTER THREE Student-Centered Learning Technologies Sample Book "We need technology in every classroom and in every student and teacher's hand, because it is the pen and paper of our time, and it is the lens through which we experience much of our world." -David Warlick CHAPTER OBJECTIVES AFTER READING THIS CHAPTER, YOU WILL BE ABLE TO:

-CHAPTER THREE

-Student-Centered Learning Technologies

-"We need technology in every classroom and in every student and teacher's hand, because it is the pen and paper of our time, and it is the lens through which we experience much of our world."

--David Warlick